reggiepangilinan/dotnet-gimme/docs/WebApiStarter.md

 > Make sure you already created an entitity that is wired in the DbContext

-Go to the `Persistance` project
+Go to the `Persistence` project
 ```
-cd ProjectName.Persistance
+cd ProjectName.Persistence
 ```
 Then execute
 ```